-Title: Retired English And Irish-Gaelic Educator, Professor Emeritus
+Title: English and Irish-Gaelic Educator (Retired); Professor Emeritus

 Location: New York, New York, United States